onbalt/mediabox/README.md

 # MediaBox
-> Responsive Lightbox Plugin for Youtube and Vimeo with Vanilla JS
+> Responsive Lightbox Plugin for Youtube and Vimeo and MP4 or HTML5 video format with Vanilla JS

+## Description

+Play Youtube, Vimeo and HTML5 Video from link with the mediabox class.

 ## Demo